-The Texas Commission on Environmental Quality (TCEQ), has assessed our system and determined that our water is safe to drink.
+The Texas Commission on Environmental Quality (TCEQ) has assessed our system and determined that our water is safe to drink.
 The analysis was made by using the data in the attached tables.
-As your water meets federal standards set forth by the EPA, there may not be health based benefits to purchasing bottled water or point of use devices.
+Your water meets federal standards set forth by the United Sates Environmental Protection Agency (USEPA), there may not be health based benefits to purchasing bottled water or point of use devices.